hiwylee/hiwylee.github.io/oci_labs/oci_labs_adg-asm.md

 DGMGRL> DGMGRL>

 ```
-* From cloud side, open the standby database as read only.
+* From standby side, open the standby database as read only.

 ```sql
 [oracle@dbstby ~]$ sqlplus / as sysdba